minhazz69/Earthquake-Prediction-Using-Machine-Learning/README.md

 For eleminating important categorical value problem 'One hot Encoding' has been applied.

 The system has been build using 80% data for trainning and 20% data for testing.
-3 different type of Machine Learning algorithm has been integrated to predict the price.
+3 different type of Machine Learning algorithm has been integrated to predict the magnitude.
 Such as-
 1. Random Forest
 2. XGBoost
 3. Gradient Boost